pjlintw/Transformer-py/README.md

 The arguments `--dataset_name` and `output_dir` are the file to be passed to the program and the repository for the output file respectively.

 It generates `sample.tsv` for all examples and `sample.train`, `sample.dev` and `sample.test` for the network training.
 The examples will be suffled in the scripts and split into `train`, `validation` and `test` files.
 The arugements `--eval_samples` and `--test_samples` decide the number of samples will be selected from examples.
 In OntoNotes datasets, we select 67880 for training set, 2000 for validation and test sets respectively.
 To preprocesse and split the datasets, you need to run the code bellow.
-Make sure the datasets has larger number examples for splitting out develop and test set.

 ```python
 python data_preprocess.py \